ludwigwinkler/ludwigwinkler.github.io/blogposts/_posts/2024-08-14-TheAdjointMethod.md

 \end{align}
 $$

+I would like to highlight that we're actually computing the vector-Jacobian product $g^T J$, which is PyTorch's "native" gradient computation.
+Computing the Jacobian for a function $f: \mathbb{R}^100 \rightarrow \mathbb{R}^50$ would require us to do $100 \times 50 = 5.000$ individual gradient evaluations.
+The Jacobian matrix measure the sensitivity of each output to a _particular input independent of all other inputs_.
+Mathematically, this forces us to compute every input-output combination manually, as a parallel evaluation of two or more Jacobian entries would "mix gradients" and thus be wrong.

+But we're not really interested in the complete data-agnostic Jacobian matrix.
+We already used (conditioned on) data such that our gradient computation (and thus the Jacobian) is in fact a _directional derivative_.
+We're not asking: "For any data, what is the gradient?" but rather "What's the gradient on this particular loss surface that has been determined by the data?".
+Essentially, whereas the Jacobian would measure the independent sensitivity of an input-output pair, with the forward pass we already sort of 'threw the baby out of the window with bath water' as the forward pass already determined the interaction of the inputs and outputs (it's not data agnostic anymore and i.e. determined by a convolution layer).
+The use of data already fixed the input-output interaction and the gradient now flows along the path charted by the data in the forward pass.
+This allows us to instead compute vector-Jacobian products which essentially traverses the entire computational graph in reverse order.

 Thus during the backward pass we only need the current gradient $g_t$ (often referred to as the adjoint $a(t)$ or $\lambda(t)$ in the literature) in between the function evaluations and the current state $x_t$ to compute all relevant gradients.

 Imagine that you have a GPU with 40GB of memory and each model evaluation consumes 1GB through the activation storage.